barbosac5/Election-Analysis/README.md

 # Election-Analysis

 ## Project Overview
-For this analysis Tom (a member of the Colorado Board of Elections) and I retirieved data from an election audit for the United States COngressional precinct in Colorado.
+For this analysis Tom (a member of the Colorado Board of Elections) and I retirieved data from an election audit for the United States Congressional precinct in Colorado.
 The objective of this Module was:

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who recieved votes.